AI Review Response Workflow: Replies That Pass Google's 2026 Moderation

 1. Addresses the reviewer by first name if given.

-2. Acknowledges the specific frustration in one sentence — no generic "sorry you feel that way".
+2. Names the specific problem in their own words — no "sorry you feel that way".

 3. Takes responsibility where appropriate without admitting unverified claims.

-4. States the concrete resolution and how to claim it.
+4. States the concrete resolution and exactly how to claim it.

-5. Closes with a forward-looking line that other readers will see.
+5. Closes with one forward-looking line for future readers.

-A four-sentence reply usually works best: address + specific acknowledgement + resolution + forward-looking close.
-Anything longer reads as defensive.
+Four sentences usually wins: address + specific acknowledgement + resolution + forward-looking close.
+Anything longer reads as defensive, and on Google Play you simply will not fit.
+Aim well under 100 words on a product page.

-• Read the reply imagining you are a shopper, not the merchant.
+• Read it as a shopper, not the merchant.
 Does it make you trust the brand more?

 • Confirm the resolution is something you can actually deliver this week.